Sunk Cost Definition

 What is Sunk Cost Fallacy?

-- Sunk cost fallacy costs the business greater financial losses.
-It is human nature to think that once a cost has been made for a project or invested in a product it is better to invest more money even if the project or product is not a profitable one and is going to make losses.
+- Sunk cost fallacy costs the business more significant financial losses.
+It is human nature to think that once a cost has been made for a project or invested in a product, it is better to invest more money even if the project or product is not a profitable one and is going to make losses.

-- For example, many individuals order too much food and then they overeat just to get their money’s worth.
-When factoring the costs of any exchange people tend to focus more on what they are going to lose in the bargain than on what they stand to gain.
+- For example, many individuals order too much food, and then they overeat just to get their money’s worth.
+When factoring the costs of any exchange, people tend to focus more on what they are going to lose in the bargain than what they stand to gain.

-- Whenever businesses tend to cling to its costs because of the past time, money and resources already involved and take decisions based on that then this situation leads the business right into the sunk cost fallacy.
-This is also called Concorde fallacy describing it as an escalation of commitment.
+- When businesses tend to cling to their costs- past time, money, and resources already involved, they make decisions based on that.
+This situation leads the business right into the sunk cost fallacy.
+It is also called Concorde fallacy, describing it as an escalation of commitment.

 Every organization faces the dilemma of sunk cost while decision making at some point.
-This costs cannot be avoided at any cost.
-Since these costs are in the past companies should not keep pouring money in these losses.
+These costs cannot be avoided at any cost.
+Since these costs are in the past, companies should not keep pouring money in these losses.
 Instead, companies must focus on the current market and ignore the previously spent costs.
-If there is no potential then they should stop investing and end the operations.
-We all don’t like losing money but letting go of the past in these situations can help in avoiding more losses in the future.
+If there is no potential, then they should stop investing and end the operations.
+We all don’t like losing money, but letting go of the past in these situations can help in avoiding more losses in the future.

-This has been a guide to what is Sunk Cost and its definition.
+This article has been a guide to what is Sunk Cost and its definition.
 Also, we discuss the meaning of Sunk costs Fallacy and how this happens when a business decides to continue spending on its pet projects.
 You may learn more about accounting from the following articles –